linkedin/coral/README.md

 FROM "db1"."airport"
 ```

+You may also achieve above 5-7 via Coral-Service simple UI: http://localhost:8080

 #### To run Coral Service using the **remote metastore**:
 4. Add your kerberos client keytab file to `coral-service/src/main/resources`
 5. Appropriately replace all instances of `SET_ME` in `coral-service/src/main/resources/hive.properties`